Menu

 No Interest Offers

 If the ad does not disclose the information required by law, it will be assumed that unconditional interest-free credit is being offered.
-Similarly if a creditor offers to allow you to miss a payment and make it up later, the creditor must tell you whether you will be paying interest on the missed payment.
+Similarly, if a creditor offers to allow you to miss a payment and make it up later, the creditor must tell you whether you will be paying interest on the missed payment.

 Limits on Interest Rates

-Insurance and Optional Services
+Insurance & Optional Services

-Sometimes creditors require you to purchase insurance on a loan.
+Sometimes, creditors require you to purchase insurance on a loan.
 Creditors may themselves sell this type of insurance.
-However, under Saskatchewan law you can purchase loan insurance from another company.
+However, under Saskatchewan law, you can purchase loan insurance from another company.
 You may want to do this if you are able to get a better price elsewhere.
 The creditor has the right to not agree to a different insurer, but only if there are reasonable grounds.

-When you enter into a credit arrangement you may agree to buy other optional services.
+When you enter into a credit arrangement, you may agree to buy other optional services.
 For example, you may buy a vacuum on credit and also agree to purchase repair and maintenance services.
-If you later decide you do not want these services you can cancel with 30 days' notice.
+If you later decide you do not want these services, you can cancel with 30 days' notice.

 How helpful was this article?